 Six months after the launch of version 48, GNOME 49 “Brescia,” named after the Italian city that hosted this year’s GUADEC conference, was released today and is now available for anyone interested in trying it.

 Another major change is in document handling.
-Papers have replaced Evince, a modernized viewer also based on GTK 4 and Libadwaita.
+Papers has replaced Evince, a modernized viewer also based on GTK 4 and Libadwaita.

 The app comes with a refreshed interface, better performance, and improved PDF annotation.
 It supports PDF, DjVu, TIFF, and comic formats, along with features like digital signatures and easier document organization.